Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Quasi-linear time algorithm for 1D Gibbs state

 We have illustrated this construction in Fig.~\ref{fig:quasi_linear_alg1}.
 We notice that our construction resembles the decomposition of the real-time evolution developed in \cite{HaahHKL18}.
-Crucially, this approximation is justified using an imaginary time version of the Lieb-Robinson bound (see Sec.
-S.IV. of Supplementary materials~\cite{Supplement_thermal} for the proof): \begin{prop} For $\beta \le 1/16$, Eq.~\eqref{def_M_beta_0} gives the approximation of the Gibbs state up to an error of
+Crucially, this approximation is justified using an imaginary time version of the Lieb-Robinson bound (see Appendix~\ref{sec:app_quasi_poly_alg_prop} for the proof): \begin{prop} For $\beta \le 1/16$, Eq.~\eqref{def_M_beta_0} gives the approximation of the Gibbs state up to an error of

 where $M_\beta$ has the bond dimension of $e^{\tOrder \left(\sqrt{\log(n/\epsilon)}\right) }$.
 The sufficient computational time for the construction is given by

 We notice that the inequality~\eqref{ineq_M_beta_high_temp_0} immediately reduces to